📚StudySolv

 Solution

-The constant term is the term that does not contain any variable (i.e., the term with x⁰).
+The constant term of a polynomial is the term that does not contain any variable (i.e., the term with x⁰).

 Exercise 2.2Exercise Set 2.27 Qs